rust-lang/book/src/ch04-02-references-and-borrowing.md

 Data is allowed to be aliased.
 Data is allowed to be mutated.
 But data is *not* allowed to be *both* aliased *and* mutated.
 For example, Rust enforces this principle for boxes (owned pointers) by disallowing aliasing.
 Assigning a box from one variable to another will move ownership, invalidating the previous variable.
 Owned data can only be accessed through the owner &mdash; no aliases.

 However, references need different rules to enforce the Pointer Safety Principle because they are non-owning pointers.
 By design, references are meant to temporarily create aliases.
-In the remainder of this section, we will explain the basics of how Rust checks for the safety of programs with references.
+In the remainder of this section, we will explain the basics of how Rust ensures the safety of programs with references.

 ### References Change Permissions on Paths

 The core idea is that variables have three kinds of **permissions** on their data:
-* **Read** (R): data can be copied to another location.
+* **Read** (`R`): data can be copied to another location.
-* **Write** (W): data can be mutated in-place.
+* **Write** (`W`): data can be mutated in-place.
-* **Own** (O): data can be moved or dropped.
+* **Own** (`O`): data can be moved or dropped.

+These permissions don't exist at runtime, only within the compiler.
+They describe how the compiler "thinks" about your program before the program is ever executed.

-By default, a variable has read and own permissions (`RO`) on its data, as well as write (`W`) if annotated with `let mut`.
-However, a reference can temporarily change those permissions.
-Here is a simple example that is annotated with changes in permissions after each line in the program:
+By default, a variable has read/own permissions (`RO`) on its data.
+If a variable is annotated with `let mut`, then it also has write permissions (`W`).
+The key idea is that **references can temporarily remove these permissions.** Here is a simple example that is annotated with changes in permissions after each line in the program:

 <pre class="aquascope">
 fn main() {